-5.1 The Societies Act sets out minimum standards for the management of conflicts of interest of Directors.
-These requirements are mirrored in section 7.8 of the Bylaws, which provides as follows:

-"A Director who has a direct or indirect material interest in a contract or transaction (whether existing or proposed) with the Section, or a matter for consideration by the Directors:

-- (a) will be counted in the quorum at a meeting of the Board at which the contract, transaction or matter is considered; - (b) will disclose fully and promptly, in accordance with the Societies Act, the nature and extent of his or her interest in the contract, transaction or matter; - (c) is not entitled to vote on the contract, transaction or matter; - (d) will absent himself or herself from the meeting or portion thereof: - (1) at which the contract, transaction or matter is discussed, unless requested by the Board to remain to provide relevant information; and - (2) in any case, during the vote on the contract, transaction or matter; and - (e) must refrain from any action intended to influence the discussion or vote." - 5.2 Failure to comply with these statutory requirements may result in personal liability of the Director or Directors in question.
+- 5.1 The Societies Act sets out minimum standards for the management of conflicts of interest of Directors.
+These requirements are mirrored in section 7.8 of the Bylaws, which provides as follows: - "A Director who has a direct or indirect material interest in a contract or transaction (whether existing or proposed) with the Section, or a matter of consideration by the Directors: - (a) will be counted in the quorum at a meeting of the Board at which the contract, transaction or matter is considered; - (b) will disclose fully and promptly, in accordance with the Societies Act, the nature and extent of his or her interest in the contract, transaction or matter; - (c) is not entitled to vote on the contract, transaction or matter; - (d) will absent himself or herself from the meeting or portion thereof: - 1. at which the contract, transaction or matter is discussed, unless requested by the Board to remain to provide relevant information; and - 2. in any case, during the vote on the contract, transaction or matter; and - (e) must refrain from any action intended to influence the discussion or vote."